oscott/manifest/labels.md

-koept is a label
+Koept is a ~~conceptual~~ label - experimentation in generating, recording, performing and distribution of fine rave art.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzOTc3NzQyNl19
+eyJoaXN0b3J5IjpbLTIxMTU2MDU4MTksMTgzOTc3NzQyNl19
 -->